miracuse/miracuse.github.io/docs/classes/alchemist/index.md

 - **Amplify an Alchemy Kit**: Empower an equipped alchemy kit to go far beyond its usual usage.

-- **Produce a Potion**: Create a drinkable panacea that can instantly recover two Physical boxes or treat a natural affliction (poison, disease, etc.)
+- **Produce a Potion**: Pull out a drinkable panacea that can instantly recover two Physical boxes or treat a natural affliction (poison, disease, etc.)

-- **Produce a Grenade**: Create an explosive that can harm others in an area-of-effect and destroy obstacles.
+- **Produce a Grenade**: Pull out an explosive that can harm others in an area-of-effect and destroy obstacles.

 - **What You Needed**: Declare that you just so happen to have an item that can help with the present situation, like climbing gear or a collapsible 10 foot pole.